-- 1. All ECM must meet Minimum Performance Standards, which may be fulfilled during professional engineer review, which shall be understood as the most stringent of: - a.
-Pay for Performance Guidelines-Appendix B; - b.
-ASHRAE 90.1-2016; and - c.
-Local code - 2.
-ECMs must be fully installed no later than twelve (12) months from approval of the FEEP.
-Extensions may be granted for a period of up to six (6) months with satisfactory proof of project advancement.
-This could be in the form of copies of permits, equipment invoices, installation invoices indicating percentage complete, updated project schedules, and similar documents.
+- b.
+ASHRAE 90.1-2016; and

+- c.
+Local code

+- 2. ECMs must be fully installed no later than twelve months from approval of the FEEP, provided, however, that the Program Manager may allow up to twenty-four months where special circumstances beyond the reasonable control of the applicant (such as exceptionally large or complex projects or projects experiencing unusually severe supply chain disruptions or personnel shortages) justify such longer period.
+In addition, up to two extensions may be granted for a period of up to six months with satisfactory proof of project advancement and upon due cause otherwise.
+Project advancement may be demonstrated through copies of permits, equipment invoices, installation invoices indicating percentage complete, updated project schedules, and similar documents.